ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_cluster_info_module.rst

 Synopsis
 --------
-- Use the OpenShift Python client to perform read operations on K8s objects.
+- Use the Kubernetes Python client to perform read operations on K8s objects.
 - Authenticate using either a config file, certificates, password or token.
 - Supports check mode.